 What is the alternative to careerism?
-Hemstock and McEnaney say it is dilettantism, even though the word “has nasty connotations” nowadays.
-But ‘dilettante’ comes to us through Italian, via the Latin delectare, which means ‘to delight’.
-Originally, a dilettante was not an ‘unprofessional’, ‘amateur’, or ‘dabbler’ (principal synonyms for the word today) but rather an aristocrat who could afford to indulge time in their own personal interests and hobbies.
+In their 1986 book, The Careerfree Life, Gillian Hemstock and Frank McEnaney propose that the opposite of careerism it is dilettantism.1 The word ‘dilettante’ comes to us through Italian, via the Latin delectare, which means ‘to delight.’
+Originally, a dilettante was not an ‘unprofessional,’ ‘amateur,’ or ‘dabbler’ (principal synonyms for the word today) but rather an aristocrat who could afford to indulge time in their own personal interests and hobbies.
 Simply: a dilettante is a person who does activities they find delectable — because these activities bring them joy.

 If ‘delight’ is our principal measure for ‘success’ in life, what do we do about the practical problems of putting groceries on the table, paying the electricity bill, and cleaning the toilet?
 The authors of A Careerfree Life have a simple solution: when we need them, we get jobs.
 But jobs are not careers, and we must understand the difference.